ascheman/hcl4j/README.md

 ## Development

 * If you want to improve this module and are using IntelliJ, you probably like to get syntax highlighting by the https://plugins.jetbrains.com/plugin/263-jflex-support[IntelliJ JFlex Plugin].

+## Known Bugs

+* If a block is completely on one line (cf. TODOs in HCLParserSpec, it cannot be parsed correctly)